 It's a big blow to MakerDAO's governance strategy.

-In fact in DeFi so-called human collaboration falls to human collusion for interests.
+In fact in DeFi so-called human collaboration falls into human collusion for interests.
 It is ridiculous to govern tokens with tokens.
-It is a "Money Talks" game which makes DeFi a tool used by the rich to be richer.
+It is a "Money Talks" game which makes DeFi protocols a tool used by the rich to be richer.

 Here is a quoted paragraph from Bancor's white paper:

 In this white paper, we have proposed the Bancor Protocol for decentralized liquidity networks, based on a standard for a new class of tokens called Smart Tokens, which provide continuous liquidity by incorporating an autonomous and low-cost market making functionality directly into their smart contracts.
 Smart Tokens utilize connected token balances and an intelligent and open-source formula to perpetually offer to buy or sell themselves at calculated and predictable prices, in return for any other token to which they are connected【4】.

 Bancor implemented an intelligent and open-source formula with smart contracts and created an unprecedented decentralized exchange which surprised the whole blockchain world.

 Bancor's innovations include:

 Bancor created an algorithm to implement a price discovery mechanism instead of using a "matchmaking" process which has been adopted since the first stock exchange was established 247 years ago.
 The latter is an unfair mechanism which puts institutional investors in a much advantageous position than individual investors thus enabling the former to dominate the game.

 Bancor's algorithm built up the first exchange that can provide infinite liquidity for token trading.